HIASQ/Save-My-Password/README.md

 * I can not take responsibility for any leakage of your data.
 If necessary, I can detect the source code built into the program to make sure that there are no malicious programs inside the program or that the program is uploading your database.
+# How can I check the trust of the program or trust you?
+* If you do not trust the program dont used it.
+Also never trust anyone on the internet.
+But here I do not force you to use this program, and with this program very secure, but I can not protect it from hacking or leaking data, You protect it as best you can.